How to Measure Pool Length: Complete Step-by-Step Guide

 Cover and Liner Sizing

 Safety covers, solar covers, and replacement liners require exact measurements.
-Add 2-3 feet to length and width measurements when ordering covers to ensure proper overlap and anchoring.
+Add 6-18 inches to length and width measurements when ordering covers to ensure proper overlap and anchoring (check manufacturer specifications for exact requirements).

 Common Measurement Mistakes